Physical activity and mental health

 LGBTplus mental health

 LGBT+ people are at a greater risk of poor mental health and wellbeing.
 As a minority, you may have to deal with difficult experiences like discrimination because of your sexuality or gender identity.
 This can have an impact on your mental health.
 This information looks at issues that may affect LGBT+ people and how to get support.
-This section is for LGBT+ people who’re over 18 and live in England, and anyone interested in LGBT+ people mental health.
+This information is for LGBT+ adults in England.
+It’s also for their loved ones and anyone interested in this subject.

 Studying and mental illness